GalaxeTV/GalaxeSMP/README.md

     - 'Ask'
 ```

 You can specify the amount of pronouns that can be used, as well as a valid list of pronouns to be allowed.
-This can be helpful for keeping chat readable or prevent abuse of pronouns that can be abusive.
+This can be helpful for keeping chat readable and preventing abuse of the pronouns system.

 ## Commands

 ### `/invisibleitemframe`

-Toggles currently looked at item frame, is aliased to be:
+Toggles currently looked at item frame's visibility, is aliased to be:

 * `/iif`
 * `/invisframe`